ultravioletrs/cube-docs/docs/api/models.md

 ---

 Cube AI exposes language models through a **domain-scoped models registry**.

+In Cube AI, a *domain* represents an isolated workspace that groups users, permissions, configuration, and available models.
+Each domain has its own isolated view of which models are available for inference.

-This endpoint allows clients to discover which models are available for inference within a specific Cube AI domain.
+This endpoint allows clients to discover which models can be used within a specific Cube AI domain (workspace).

 Models in Cube AI are used by: